scampion/burgonet-gateway/README.md

 It will help organizations to manage their **AI governance** in a secure and compliant way.

-The goal is to provide for employees, unit and project access to cloud based LLM providers or self-hosted models via that single entrypoint.
+The goal is to provide for employees, unit and project access to cloud based LLM providers or self-hosted models via that single entrypoint, it can be seen as a reverse firewall.

 <p align="center">
   <img src="docs/images/overview.png?raw=true" />